Environmental consideration to cultural heritage

 Cultural heritage stumps and other marking

-The highest proportion of cultural heritage sites with correctly placed cultural heritage stumps, i.e., when the cultural heritage stumps are outside and around the cultural heritage sites, was found in southern Norrland (38 percent), followed by northern Norrland (27 percent) and Svealand (21 percent).
-Götaland had the lowest proportion of correctly placed cultural heritage stumps with 3 percent.
+The highest proportion of cultural heritage sites with correctly placed cultural stumps, i.e. when the cultural stumps are outside and around the cultural heritage site, was found in southern Norrland, 41 percent, followed by northern Norrland 32 percent and Svealand 20 percent.
+Götaland had the lowest proportion of correctly placed culture stumps with 1 percent.

-It is rare to use other clear markings, such as too high cultural stumps, poles and signs.
+It is rare to use other clear markings such as high stumps, posts and signs.

 Surrounding consideration areas